 Others know him as a happy man.
 Always a good word for everyone.
 "Good to see you.
 My you look nice.
 Glorious weather, eh?"

 But today...today he has woken in a dark mood.
 He has fallen into a deep, inescapable loneliness.
-The pit alllows no sensation to penetrate; no colour, no touch, no warmth; only muffled distant sounds.
+The pit allows no sensation to penetrate; no colour, no touch, no warmth; only muffled distant sounds.
 He is abandoned.

-A faint grin shapes his lips at the memory.
+He clings to those precious memories of her.
 He pulls the sweater down over his body and once again feels her embrace.